-- 5.4 Overhangs, Eaves and Canopies: (See Section 2.14 for description): - 5.4.1 Impervious Decks: (See Section 2.15 for description):
+5.4 Overhangs, Eaves and Canopies

+5.4.1 Impervious Decks

-When a deck is impervious, overhang, eaves and canopy shall be defined as the following:
+When a deck is impervious, overhangs, eaves and canopy shall be defined as the following:

-Eaves and overhangs: The overhang or eave shall be considered the perimeter of the applicable design (See Figure 3).
+Overhangs and Eaves: The overhang or eave shall be considered the perimeter of the applicable design (See Figure 3).

 Canopies: The entire canopy area shall be designed as a corner section of the applicable design.

-5.4.2 Pervious Decks: (See Section 2.16 for description)
+5.4.2 Pervious Decks

 When the deck is pervious, the design of the entire overhang, eave or canopy area shall be upgraded to the corner design of the next level system for wind resistance over the applicable design (See Figure 4).
-For this situation, the entire overhang, eave or canopy of a System 1 Design shall be upgraded to a System 2 Corner Design; the entire overhang, eave or canopy of a system 2 Design shall be upgraded to a System 3 Corner Design; the entire overhang, eave or canopy of a System 3 Design shall be designed to the System 3 Corner Design.
+For this situation, the entire overhang, eave or canopy of a System 1 Design shall be upgraded to a System 2 Corner Design; the entire overhang, eave or canopy of a System 2 Design shall be upgraded to a System 3 Corner Design; the entire overhang, eave or canopy of a System 3 Design shall be designed to the System 3 Corner Design.